apiad/illiterate/README.md

 * **[FILES...]**: One or more Markdown files to process.
 * **--dir <DIRECTORY>**: Sets the root output directory for all exported files.
 Defaults to the current directory.

+## Changelog

+### v0.2.0

+- First version with full support for named references and headless exporting.

+### v0.1.0

+- Basic markdown parsing and extraction of simple blocks.

 ## Roadmap

 Here are some of the planned features to make illiterate even more powerful.
 You are welcome to contribute to any of them!